chrispuuri/cicd_sample/README.md

-# hakkoda_edw Data Vault 2.0
+# Sample Data Vault 2.0

 ## Project Overview
-This dbt project is a sample project meant to provide an understanding of how to use Snowflake, dbt (including dbtvault), Github, and Hakkoda's Data Vault custom implementation Recipe and Accelerators.
+This dbt project is a sample project meant to provide an understanding of how to use Snowflake, dbt (including dbtvault), Github, and XYZ Company's Data Vault custom implementation Recipe and Accelerators.

 ### Pre-project Checklist
 Each team member should have the following access:
 - [ ] Snowflake account (https://ht48847.canada-central.azure.snowflakecomputing.com/)
-- [ ] Member of dbt Cloud Hakkoda EDW Data Vault Project
+- [ ] Member of dbt Cloud XYZ Company EDW Data Vault Project
-- [ ] Write Access to GitHub Hakkoda EDW Data Vault Project repo
+- [ ] Write Access to GitHub XYZ Company EDW Data Vault Project repo
-- [ ] Access to Snowflake HAKKODA_EDW database(s) including DEV, QA, and PROD environments
+- [ ] Access to Snowflake XYZ Company_EDW database(s) including DEV, QA, and PROD environments
-- [ ] Snowflake Role HAKKODA_EDW_ROLE
+- [ ] Snowflake Role XYZ Company_EDW_ROLE

 ### Solution Architecture
 The following high-level diagram describes how data will be ingested from the sample source sources, modeled in a Data Vault 2.0 Raw Vault, Business Vault and Information Mart for downstream analytics.
 The diagram is available as a template in Miro [here](https://miro.com/app/board/uXjVP8uiR7s=/?share_link_id=809372791811) and show below: